EU data protection regulations: will they work, and how do we prepare?

 Others had fewer concerns.
 Paul Fisher, data security journalist and founder of Pfanda.co.uk, said: “As someone who has basically sold their soul to Google, I’m quite relaxed about the fact that they know an awful lot about what I do because in return I get convenience.
 I’m much less worried about cyber crime than cyber surveillance.”

 4. In-house data protection officers and impact assessments

 While there’s nothing wrong with either provision in principle, the resource and cost burden of employing a data protection officer and carrying out mandatory impact assessments cannot be borne by most small businesses.
-That’s the verdict of Sietske de Groot, senior policy advisor, Federation of Small Business.
+That’s the verdict of Sietske de Groot, senior policy advisor at the Federation of Small Business.
 The provisions apply to any business that has a database containing over 5,000 data subjects (read customers).
-This is likely to include “the flower shop on the corner”, said de Groot.
-Data protection is good practice, she said, but these were “very burdensome provisions”.
+This is likely to include “the flower shop on the corner,” said de Groot.
+Data protection is good practice, she said, but these were “very burdensome provisions.”

 Dyer said it was time for UK business to face up to the reality.
 “It all starts with strategy and policy,” he said.
 “It’s good practice to know where important data is … and be ready for, and be able to identify when you’ve been breached.”
 Stephen Bonner from KPMG agreed.
 “One of the best ways you can prepare is to test your instant response.
 These events are inevitable.
 What distinguishes the good from the bad is how well they do that and how they maintain trust with customers in the face of that.”

 Paul Hadley, director of the European reform directorate at the Department for Business, Innovation and Skills, recommended that businesses learned from the airline industry when it came to handling breaches.
 “If there’s a safety issue, they report it.
 There is no blame culture.”